Water Damage Restoration In Harrison, NY

 Clear, honest answers about emergency water removal, structural drying, insurance documentation, and concrete-block-foundation restoration costs in Harrison, NY.

-We target a 60-minute response to all Harrison locations, including Harrison Hills, West Harrison, Harrison Village, Purchase, Blind Brook Estates, and the Bronx River Parkway corridor neighborhoods.
+We respond within 60 minutes to all Harrison locations, including Harrison Hills, West Harrison, Harrison Village, Purchase, Blind Brook Estates, and the Bronx River Parkway corridor neighborhoods.
 Harrison is centrally located in Westchester with direct access via I-287, I-684, and the Hutchinson River Parkway, which means our crew can approach from multiple directions depending on where the equipment staging point is.
 Call (914) 559-2694 any time, 24/7/365, including Bronx River overbank events and cold-snap frozen pipe emergencies.

 Harrison water damage cost depends on IICRC S500 water category.
 Category 1 clean water from burst supply lines, ice maker leaks, or appliance overflow in a Sterling Ridge or Silver Lake home runs $1,500 to $4,500.
 Category 2 gray water from washing machines, dishwashers, or toilet overflow scope runs $2,500 to $8,500, which is where most Harrison claims settle.
 Category 3 black water from sewer backups or groundwater flooding affecting multi-room cascading losses in West Harrison and Purchase estates ranges $7,500 to $50,000+.
 Final cost depends on affected square footage, drying duration, hardwood and plaster salvage scope, and finish restoration.
 We provide a written estimate on-site after Tramex CME 5 moisture meter readings confirm the full scope.